Church of Sweden proclaims God gender-neutral.

 — Guardian news (@guardiannews) November 24, 2017

-The decision to refer to the supreme being using gender-neutral terms is to take effect on 20 May 2018, on the holiday of Pentecost.
-The supreme deity will now be referred to as “God”, a term considered to be more gender-neutral than terms such as “he” or “Lord”.
+The decision to refer to the supreme being using gender-neutral terms is to take effect on May 20, 2018, on the holiday of Pentecost.
+The supreme deity will now be referred to as “God,” a term considered to be more gender-neutral than terms such as “he” or “Lord.”

 It remains to be seen how the rest of the Christian World will react to this controversy.
-Social media websites are already buzzing with news and hashtags in relation to the Church of Sweden and the imposed gender-neutrality of the greater power, the supreme being, God.
+Social media websites are already buzzing with news and hashtags about the Church of Sweden and their decision to impose gender-neutrality on God.

 [Featured Image by Andrew Medichini/AP]